 What Are the Best Alternatives to Ground Beef for Chili?

 While ground beef is the classic go-to meat ingredient for chili, it isn’t for everyone.
 Thankfully there are some easy options for people who prefer to avoid red meat, or meat altogether.

-Portobello mushrooms have a rich and savory flavor that is a good stand-in for beef.
-They can also be pulled in much the same way as pulled pork, giving you them a satisfying mouth-feel and texture.
+- Portobello mushrooms have a rich and savory flavor that is a good stand-in for beef.
+They can also be pulled in much the same way as pulled pork, giving them a satisfying mouthfeel and texture.

 Simply put, the literal name of chili con carne is ‘chili with meat’.
 Texas has a long history with chili, and their interpretation of the dish takes the meaning of the name more literally than others and does away with the beans.

-While other parts of North and Central America has continued to use beans, Texas chili burger recipes have stayed true to the non-bean take on the dish.
+While other parts of North and Central America have continued to use beans, Texas chili burger recipes have stayed true to the non-bean take on the dish.